If Your Baby Is Breech

 - The placenta covers all or part of the opening of the uterus (placenta previa).

-Occasionally babies with certain birth defects will not turn into the head-down position before birth.
-However, most babies in a breech presentation are otherwise normal.
+Occasionally fetuses with certain birth defects will not turn into the head-down position before birth.
+However, most fetuses in a breech presentation are otherwise normal.

-Your health care provider may be able to tell which way your baby is facing by placing his or her hands at certain points on your abdomen.
-By feeling where the baby’s head, back, and buttocks are, it may be possible to find out what part of the baby is presenting first.
+Your health care professional may be able to tell which way your fetus is facing by placing his or her hands at certain points on your abdomen.
+By feeling where the fetus's head, back, and buttocks are, it may be possible to find out what part of the fetus is presenting first.
 An ultrasound exam or pelvic exam may be used to confirm it.

-External cephalic version (ECV) is an attempt to turn the baby so that he or she is head down.
-It can improve your chance of having a vaginal birth.
-If the baby is breech and you are between 36 weeks and 38 weeks of pregnancy, your health care provider may suggest ECV.
+External cephalic version (ECV) is an attempt to turn the fetus so that he or she is head down.
+ECV can improve your chance of having a vaginal birth.
+If the fetus is breech and your pregnancy is greater than 36 weeks your health care professional may suggest ECV.

-The health care provider performs ECV by placing his or her hands on your abdomen.
-Firm pressure is applied to the abdomen so that the baby rolls into a head-down position.
+The health care professional performs ECV by placing his or her hands on your abdomen.
+Firm pressure is applied to the abdomen so that the fetus rolls into a head-down position.
 Two people may be needed to perform ECV.
 Ultrasound also may be used to help guide the turning.

-The baby’s heart rate is checked with fetal monitoring before and after ECV.
-If any problems arise with you or the baby, ECV will be stopped right away.
+The fetus's heart rate is checked with fetal monitoring before and after ECV.
+If any problems arise with you or the fetus, ECV will be stopped right away.
 ECV usually is done near a delivery room.
 If a problem occurs, a cesarean delivery can be performed quickly, if necessary.